solidjs/solid/documentation/components.md

 ## Children

 Solid handles JSX Children similar to React.
 A single child is a single value on `props.children` and multiple is an array.
+Normally you pass them through to the JSX view.
+However if you want to interact with the suggested method is the `children` helper which resolves any downstream control flows and returns a memo.

 ```jsx
 // single child